We Can Answer Your Cell Site Lease Buyout Questions!

 Most cell site landlords we talk to are content with the monthly or annual rent payments they receive from their wireless carrier tenants and don’t ever want to sell their rooftop income rights.
 And if that describes you, our opinion is to just sit back and ignore all the noise and hype about 5G and just relax, and enjoy collecting as much rent as you can for as long as you can!
 Just ignore the “rent reduction” shakedown calls and if rooftop technology has such incredible advances that they don’t need your rooftop any longer, then so be it.

 This is a game of wireless musical chairs.
 If you are a cell site landlord with an urban rooftop cellular carrier antenna site, you want to be sitting in a chair when the music stops playing at your location.
 If your cell site property is in one of the cities mentioned above, we believe that there is an 80% chance of your cell site lease being terminated in the next 7 to 13 years.
-If you are concerned about the future viability of your rooftop cell site and want to protect the future rental income stream and transfer the risk to somebody else, we think you have a 5 to 7 year window to do so, maybe less.
+If you are concerned about the future viability of your rooftop cell site and want to protect the future rental income stream and transfer the risk to somebody else, we think you have a 5 to 7-year window to do so, maybe less.
 Maybe you are going to sell the lease and look for a like-kind exchange (1031), which is something common among cell site landlords.
-Also, some cell site location are better than others and are more valuable to a network than other cell site properties.
+Also, some cell site locations are better than others and are more valuable to a network than other cell site properties.
 If you have questions or are looking for additional cell site buyout information, we can help you with your current cell site lease buyout offer, just give us a ring at the phone number below or shoot us an email through the lease buyout contact form.
 We’ll get back to you within 24 hours or sooner during weekdays in most instances.
 If your need to talk to us is more pressing, make sure to call us, and let our receptionist know it’s urgent.

 Let’s talk soon!